danspielman/Laplacians.jl/docs/wholeAPI.md

 ### localImprove
 localImprove{Tv,Ti}(G::SparseMatrixCSC{Tv,Ti}, A::Array{Int64,1}; epsSigma=-1.0, err=1e-10, maxSize = max(G.n, G.m)

 The LocalImprove function, from the Orrechia-Zhu paper.
 Given a graph and an initial set, finds a set of smaller conductance based on the starting set using a localized version of max-flow.

+Small discussion: When adding in the neighbors of the initial component, if the resulting  conductance is worse than the initial one,  the algorithm will add more and more vertices until hitting a better conductance.
+However, if we fix a certain  maximum size for our component,  it might be the case that this new conductance will always be worse than what we had initially.
+Thus, if we run the algorithm with a small maxSize,  our initial conductance might be the best solution we can raech.

-G is the given graph, A is the initial set  epsSigma is a measure of the quality of the returning set (the smaller the better).
-It's defaulted to volume(A) / volume(VA) err is the numerical error considered throughout the algorithm.
-It's defaulted to 1e-10 maxSize is the maximum allowed size for the flow graph at any iteration of the algorithm.
+  * G is the given graph, A is the initial set
+  * epsSigma is a measure of the quality of the returning set (the smaller the better).
+It's defaulted to volume(A) / volume(VA)
+  * err is the numerical error considered throughout the algorithm.
+It's defaulted to 1e-10
+  * maxSize is the maximum allowed size for the flow graph at any iteration of the algorithm.
 It's defaulted to |V|

 ```julia
 localImprove{Tv,Ti}(G::SparseMatrixCSC{Tv,Ti}, A::Array{Int64,1})
 ```

- at /Users/serbanstan/git/Laplacians.jl/src/localClustering.jl:17
+ at /Users/serbanstan/git/Laplacians.jl/src/localClustering.jl:22

 ### mapweight